m-shahzaib5911/Software-Engineering-Job-Simulation/README.md

 A beginner-friendly PDF that fully explains all tasks:

-## "Markdown to PDF.pdf" – Detailed documentation for Tasks 1–5, including code, steps, and notes.
+## "Solution.pdf" – Detailed documentation for Tasks 1–5, including code, steps, and notes.

 ##  What This Project Demonstrates